BrianNgeno/gallery/README.md

 # gallery

+This is an online application that is used to share personal gallery images to users who would like to view your gallery

 ## Specifications
 To be able to access the application the user should install the latest version of goole chrome, mozilla firefox or explore and load the live link provided. from this point the user can access an online page with the specified gallery, and can be able to: